-Canon G16 versus Nikon D700
+Canon G16 vs Nikon D700

-The Canon PowerShot G16 and the Nikon D700 are two digital cameras that were officially introduced, respectively, in August 2013 and July 2008.
+The Canon PowerShot G16 and the Nikon D700 are two digital cameras that were revealed to the public, respectively, in August 2013 and July 2008.
 The G16 is a fixed lens compact, while the D700 is a DSLR.
 The cameras are based on a 1/1.7-inch (G16) and a full frame (D700) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Nikon provides 12.1 MP.
+The Canon has a resolution of 12 megapixels, whereas the Nikon provides 12.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D700 is considerably larger (118 percent) than the Canon G16.
 It is noteworthy in this context that the D700 is splash and dust-proof, while the G16 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G16 has a lens built in, whereas the D700 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D700 and their specifications in the Nikon Lens Catalog.